 Some insurers might also consider a postcode "low-risk" while another considers it "high-risk".

 Some postcodes are given a "Refer" rating.
 That means you have to check with your insurer to see how it will affect your price.

 Some insurers will set specific conditions if your postcode is in one of the riskier postcodes.
 So if your insurer uses an A-F grouping, and you live in a D, E or F-rated postcode, you might have to keep your vehicle in a locked garage when you're at home, for example.

-Make sure you check your policy documents to see all the details.
+With so many variables, make sure you check your policy documents or talk to your insurer.

 But before you contact them, it's worth running two different quotes: one with each address.
 That way, you'll know which postcode would get you a cheaper policy, and you can ask your insurer if it's okay for you to put that one.